coreymunn3/coreymunn3/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and Learning how to build amazing websites
+- 🤔 &nbsp; Learning about React, NodeJS, NextJS
+- 💼 &nbsp; Working as a Data Visualization and Analytics Consultant for LMI
 - 🎓 &nbsp; Graduated in 2014 with Business Accountng Degree from Univeristy of Miami
-- 💼 &nbsp; Working as a Data Visualization and Analytics Consultant for LMI
 - 🌱 &nbsp; Learning more about AWS Serverless & Considering working towards Solutions Architect Certification
 - 🧗🏻‍♂️ &nbsp; Rock Climbing in my free time